hltorresvera/hltorresvera.github.io/resume.md

 title: Resume
 ---

-# education
+## education

 Ph.D. in Molecular & Cell Biology
 University of California, Berkeley
 2020-present
-Coursework in molecular biology, biophysics, chemical biology, teaching, and research ethics CryoEM and electrophysical characterization of a blue-shifted channelrhodopsin for use in optognetics
+Coursework in molecular biology, biophysics, chemical biology, teaching, and research ethics
+CryoEM and electrophysical characterization of a blue-shifted channelrhodopsin for use in optognetics
-Purified, characterized, and modified ribosomes using affinity chromatography, sucrose density gradients, and <i>in vitro</i> translation assays for use in genetic code expansion
+Purified, characterized, and modified ribosomes using affinity chromatography, sucrose density gradients, and *in vitro* translation assays for use in genetic code expansion

 B.S. in Natural Sciences - Chemistry Major - Mathematics Minor
 Universidad de Puerto Rico en Cayey
 2015-2020
 Coursework in organic, analytical, and physical chemistry Mathmathics emphasis on programming
 Additional coursework in Anglo-Caribbean poetry, contemporary Latin-American literature in the US Research in protein structure calculations using rosetta and in density functional theory analysis of HOMO/LUMO energy levels of photo-sensitive dyes